What is Co-Op?

 Teaching is a rewarding experience and a wonderful way to get to know the kids.
 You teach what you like, what you know.
 Some of the classes offered in the past have included: Art (drawing sketch, painting, scupture, mosaics, ceramics painting), Science (Legos in motion, electricity, Apologia Elementary Biology, experiments for various age groups), Social Studies (countries and cultures), accounting, leather working, Writing (poetry, essay, creative), journalism, character building, auto mechanics, Hunter's Education with certification, story time, sign language, Spanish, ACT/SAT test prep, P.E., First Aid/CPR with certification, babysitting 101, music (choir, guitar, recorder band), cooking (basic, team challenge), cake decorating, sewing, and scrapbooking.
 Again, teach what interests you; teach what you already know or want to learn about.

-If you don’t want to teach just yet, you can assist another teacher.
-Assisting can be a great way to get to know other SCCHEA parents, and every teacher needs a great assistant.
+If you aren't ready to teach just yet, you can assist another teacher.
+Assisting can be a great way to get to know other SCCHEA parents, and every teacher needs a great assistant!
 Some classes will require multiple assistants depending on the nature of the class and the number of students enrolled.
-Every family must have at least one parent who is teaching or assisting with classes both hours of co-op each week.
+Every family must have at least one parent who is teaching or assisting with classes both hours of Co-Op each week.